-My first ever Camping Experience was at the incredibly beautiful Chandratal Lake in Spiti Valley, a Desert Valley, which is the middle land between India and Tibet.
+My first ever camping experience was at the incredibly beautiful Chandratal Lake in Spiti Valley, a Desert Valley that is the middle land between India and Tibet.

-You enter Spiti via Kunzum La & it is in June that the Kunzum Pass opens and Spiti Valley becomes accessible by road.
+You enter Spiti valley via Kunzum La and it is only in June that the Kunzum Pass opens and the Valley becomes accessible by road.
 Around 7 kilometres from this Mountain Pass is Chandratal.
-It is customary to pay your respects to the Kunzum Maata on your way, as it is believed that this goddess protects travellers on this tricky terrain.
+It is customary to pay your respects to Kunzum Maata here, on your way, as it is believed that this goddess protects travellers on this tricky terrain.

-This is the first glimpse you get of the lake, at the end of your hike from the campsite.
+First glimpse of Chandratal, as you reach the end of your hike from the campsite.

-From the minute you get to the lake, an all-consuming sense of peace washes over.
+From the minute you get to the lake, an all-consuming sense of peace washes over you.
 Adding to the serenity of the lake are the Buddhist prayer flags fluttering in the breeze.

 My life changed when I lay eyes for the first time ever on the mighty Himalayas.
 Their sheer magnificence is humbling.
-So, it is but natural that the experience of spending time at this pristine lake among the mountain ranges totally transports you to another time and place.
+So, it is but natural that the experience of spending time at this pristine lake, nestled in the snow kissed mountains, totally transports you to another time and place.

 Manali > Rohtang La > Gramphoo > Batal > Kunzum La > Chandratal.